Everything you need to know about how to make sure your clients are paying their invoices on time and how to deal with those that don't.

-Unfortunately, although our Canadian foreclosure rates are no where near the levels suffered south of the border, for that one half of one percent of Canadians who find themselves caught in the grip of the foreclosure process, it can be devastating and disconcerting process to try and navigate through.
+Unfortunately, although our Canadian foreclosure rates are nowhere near the levels suffered south of the border, for that one half of one percent of Canadians who find themselves caught in the grip of the foreclosure process, it can be a devastating and disconcerting process to try and navigate through.
 Canadian homeowners facing foreclosure proceedings are looking at two distinct possibilities to end their dilemma: Power of Sale and Judicial Foreclosures.

 Power of Sale…

 Power of sale represents the first port of call for those looking to abandon their sinking mortgage.
-A power of sale is a mechanism that allows the bank to sell a foreclosed property without the intersession of the legal system.
+A power of sale is a mechanism that allows the bank to sell a foreclosed property without the intercession of the legal system.
 Generally speaking, this type of foreclosure is the most likely to result in a resolution between the homeowner and lender without the need to go to court.

 For a power of sale to be initiated, your lender must first notify you of the impending action and allow for a 35 day response period to catch up on the debt.
 Should your negotiation with the electric company turn out favorably, and you manage to settle your arrears in this time period the bank will be forced to suspend their actions.
 It should be noted that this reprieve comes at a cost and you can expect to have to pony up additional funds that will be assessed several fees and charges that are associated with the initiation of a power of sale.
 These additional fees will be assessed even if you get your payments up to date.